chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.8.3 =
+* added a tile to the span arond the image.
+* disabled / delete the transit cache for logged in users to help clear them.
 = 1.8.2 =
 * change the caching to use transits for SQL calls with a 1 hour refesh = 1.8.1 =